News

 Query:iter_matches() now has the ability to set the maximum start depth for matches.

-@injection.language now has smarter resolution and will now fallback to language aliases and/or attempt lower case variants of the text. language via aliases (e.g., filetype) registered via vim.treesitter.language.register.
+@injection.language now has smarter resolution and will fall back to language aliases (e.g., filetype or custom shorthands) registered via vim.treesitter.language.register() and/or attempt lower case variants of the text.

 The #set! directive now supports injection.self and injection.parent for injecting either the current node's language or the parent LanguageTree's language, respectively.